Alice-2096/chatbot/README.md

 Elastic Search

 ### step 5
-set up a queue-worker Lambda function to generate recommendation of hotel bookings using ElasticSearch and DynamoDB.
+set up a queue-worker Lambda function to pull messages from the SQS queue.
+Generate recommendation of hotel bookings using ElasticSearch and DynamoDB.
 Send the recommendation through text message using SNS.
+- [x] Lambda queue worker skeleton added
+- [x] Set up a scheduler on AWS EventBridge(CloudWatch).
+Lambda queue worker function will be invoked every one minute.
+Visibility is tentatively set to 0 for testing purposes.
+- [ ] Set up AWS SNS
+- [ ] Build API logic
+- [ ] Set up SNS